Dr. Steven J. Price - Principal Investigator

 Wade Boys - Former Summer Intern

-Wade is a fourth year undergraduate student at Ohio Northern University.
+Wade is an undergraduate student at Ohio Northern University.
 He spent the summer of 2014 assisting with ongoing research projects in the lab and conducted original research on the use of passive integrated transponder (PIT) telemetry with queen snakes.

 Mariah Lewis - Former Undergraduate Student

-Mariah Lewis is in her third year at the University of Kentucky.
-She is studying Natural Resources and Environmental Science, with a focus on conservation biology in both field and lab settings.
+Mariah Lewis studied Natural Resources and Environmental Science, with a focus on conservation biology in both field and lab settings.
 She is also working towards a minor in Biology.
 Originally from the Chicagoland area, she has always had an interest in the environment.
 At a young age, she worked with animals shelters and has been involved with a variety of environmental and sustainability-centered organizations.
 She hopes to one day travel the world and conduct environmental research in other countries.
 Mariah envisions a future career working with sea turtles after having studied them in Costa Rica during the summer of 2013.
 Currently, Mariah is conducting research on the thermal ecology of box turtles in Kentucky as part of an investigation into the influences of hardwood forest management practices on reptiles.

 Elizabeth Patten - Former Undergraduate Student

-Elizabeth Patten is in her fourth year at the University of Kentucky double majoring in Natural Resources and Environmental Science and Biology.
+Elizabeth Patten double majored in Natural Resources and Environmental Science and Biology.
 Her focus is in wildlife management and is interested in animal behavior, conservation and ecology.
 In the Price Lab, Elizabeth is currently participating in studies on queen snake demography and behavior, and plans to conduct independent research on stream salamander occupancy in and around Lexington.
 On her free time she enjoys hiking, long boarding and snowboarding.

 Ashlie Pool - Former Undergraduate Student

-Ashlie Pool is a senior Natural Resources and Environmental Science student at UK.
-Ashlie's coursework focuses on conservation biology with applied methods in the field and lab.
+Ashlie Pool majored in Natural Resources and Environmental Science at UK.
+Ashlie's coursework focused on conservation biology with applied methods in the field and lab.
 Growing up in the countryside of southern Illinois, Ashlie has always been interested in the outdoors.
 Her recent expedition to Costa Rica studying tropical biodiversity sparked an interest in reptile and amphibian ecology, which led her to assisting in the Price Lab.
 In addition to wildlife ecology, Ashlie is also interested in sustainable agriculture and international environmental management and conservation.

 Karyn Loughrin - Former Undergraduate Student

-Karyn Loughrin is in her final year at the University of Kentucky finishing up a major in Natural Resources and Environmental Science.
+Karyn Loughrin majored in Natural Resources and Environmental Science.
 Originally from Columbus, Ohio Karyn has always had an interest in the environment.
 Her focus is in Economics and Policy and interests include wildlife human conflict, effects of anthropogenic activities on wildlife, GIS and mapping.
 In addition to helping out in the Price Lab, she is currently conducting research on land use issues around a national forest in Rwanda with Dr. Stainback.

 Shelby Fulton - Former Undergraduate Student

-Shelby Fulton is in her third year at the University of Kentucky.
-She is majoring in Natural Resources and Environmental Science, with focuses in field and laboratory analysis of ecosystems and wildlife management.
+Shelby Fulton majored in Natural Resources and Environmental Science, with focuses in field and laboratory analysis of ecosystems and wildlife management.
 Growing up in the chemical valley of West Virginia, Shelby was frequently exposed to the effects of natural resource use on the environment; this led to her current interests in conservation, public education, and wildlife ecology.
 Currently, Shelby is participating in efforts to better understand the urban ecology of bats as well as assisting in field work with the Price Lab.

 Site Design by Christian R. Oldham